 Both Operating Profit vs Net Profit are popular choices in the market; let us discuss some of the major Difference Between Operating Profit vs Net Profit:

-- Operating Profit is the income that will remain after one deducts all the indirect expenses that are incurred to run the business from the gross profit figure and on other hands, Net Profit is the final profit figure or says it is net of all expenses, interest and the corporate taxes.
+- The income remaining after deducting all the indirect expenses incurred to run the business from the gross profit figure is known as operating profit.
+On the other hand, Net Profit is the final profit figure or says it is net of all expenses, interest, and corporate taxes.

-- Operating Profit depicts the operating effectiveness of the company or of the entity, but on the other side, the Net Profit figure will reveal the actual profit which is made during the financial year.
+- Operating Profit depicts the operating effectiveness of the company or the entity.
+Still, on the other side, the Net Profit figure will reveal the actual profit made during the financial year.

-- Operating Profit will help in knowing those unnecessary expenses which can be eliminated while the Net Profit figure will provide an overview of the management of the entire current position of the company or the entity.
+- Operating Profit will help in knowing those unnecessary expenses which can be eliminated.
+In contrast, the Net Profit figure will provide an overview of the management of the entire current position of the company or the entity.

 Operating Profit vs Net Profit Comparison Table